antelle/node-secure-enclave/README.md

-# node-secure-enclave

-Secure Enclave module for node.js and Electron.
+# Secure Enclave module for node.js and Electron

 This module provides support for Secure Enclave operations in Electron apps.